ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-acq-help.md

     - **FPGA Display Parameters** - Parameters that determine what packet data the FPGA will send to the host for display.
             > Note: Display parameters only affect the image on the display channel, not any data logged to disk.
         - **virtual channel** - Number representing a Virtual Channel Identifier.
-            > Virtual channels identifiers designate separate logical channels for data flows interleaved in the data path.
+            > Virtual channel identifiers designate separate logical channels for data flows interleaved in the data path.
         - **payload data type** - Data type of the LLP packet payload for long packets.
             > Supported Options: YUV420 8-bit, YUV420 10-bit, Legacy YUV420 8-bit, YUV420 8-bit Chroma Shifted, YUV420 10-bit Chroma Shifted, YUV422 8-bit, YUV422 10-bit, RGB565, RGB666, RGB888, RAW 8, RAW 10, RAW 12, RAW 14, RAW 16.
         - **frame skip count** - Number of frames to skip between displayed frames.